Joele Guynup, Director of Athlete and Mentor Coordination (Vancouver Island)

 Amber Zirnhelt, Chair

-Karin Grubb, Director of Fundraising
+Karin Grubb, Director of Athlete and Mentor Coordination (Sea to Sky)

-Lisa is new to the RLG program for 2019 and serves as the Director of Mentor and Athlete Activities.
 As a previous elite athlete in rowing and cycling, Lisa noticed a void in mentoring for developing athletes.
 Cue a dinner party, where she met Amber Zirnhelt and learned of the Ride Like A Girl program.
 She was inspired by this program because it created opportunities for young female mountain bikers to flourish, share ideas and glean support from an experienced rider who felt compelled to give back.
 Finding importance in the power of women inspiring women, Lisa felt that the Ride Like a Girl Board of Directors was a good fit for her personal values and she dove in.
 She looks forward to seeing the 2019 athletes grow and succeed, in part by the support they gain from their mentors.

 Connection and community are both important to her, made visible from her time previously volunteering with weekly women's rides in Victoria and Cumberland, and more recently with her time organizing cyclocross races.
 She used race profits to further mountain biking opportunities for youth in the Comox Valley, knowing that this generation of shredders is a worthwhile investment.
 To be sure, she sees that youth have the potential to be healthier, productive community members when involved in sport.